SCU Core Second Language Requirement

 - Score 4 or 5 on the Advanced Placement Exam (Contact: One-Stop, Enrollment Services)

-- Receive a “C” on the International A Level Exam Contact: One-Stop, Enrollment Services)
+- Receive a “A(a) or B(b)” on the Cambridge International A Level Exam Contact: One-Stop, Enrollment Services)

 - Receive a 6 or 7 on the International Baccalaureate HL (High Level) Language B exam (Contact: One-Stop, Enrollment Services)

 - Submit TOEFL or IELTS score to the One-Stop: Enrollment Services Office, Schott Administration Bldg.